aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 ### The Storage Explosion Problem

 Data grows.
 That's not news.
 What IS news is how fast, and how much of it you actually need.

+Remember Netflix's 7x storage reduction from Chapter 3?
+That's $50M annually at their scale.
+Format choice isn't academic—it's line-item budgetary.
+But format is only half the battle.
+The other half is figuring out what you're storing and whether anyone will ever look at it again.

 A media company I worked with had this storage profile: